asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/index.md

 # ./configure --prefix=/usr --enable-shared
 ```

-!!! note
+/// note
-    You may need additional configure options depending on your local system and what is already installed.
+You may need additional configure options depending on your local
+system and what is already installed.

-    Commonly used options are: --with-external-speex --with-external-gsm --with-external-srtp --disable-sound --disable-resample
+Commonly used options are: `--with-external-speex --with-external-gsm

-[//]: # (end-note)
+--with-external-srtp --disable-sound --disable-resample`
+///

 3. Compile pjproject and install